Education Opportunity Account Program

 - Launched 2021

-Kentucky’s Educational Opportunity Account Program is an education savings account (ESA) that allows eligible parents to receive a portion of state education funding for private school tuition or other educational expenses, including tutoring, individual public school classes and extracurricular activities, instructional materials, technology, transportation, therapies and higher education courses.
-Individuals and businesses may receive tax credits for donations to account-granting organizations (AGOs), nonprofits that administer Education Opportunity Accounts (EOAs).
+Kentucky’s Educational Opportunity Account Program is an education savings account (ESA) that allows eligible parents to use money donated to account-granting organizations (AGOs) to pay for private school tuition or other educational expenses, including tutoring, individual public school classes and extracurricular activities, instructional materials, technology, transportation, therapies and higher education courses.
+Individuals and businesses may receive tax credits for donations to AGOs, nonprofits that administer Education Opportunity Accounts (EOAs).

 We do not administer this program.